How to explain Carman?

 2. Mission 3:16

-Where to begin with this one?
+Where to begin with this James Bond riff?
 Carman’s identity: “Agent 3:16.”
 His “Q” character: Gets weak in knees when Agent 3:16 jokes about getting married.
-His enemy: Josef Armin, “a very dangerous man,” with a dastardly plan to bum everyone out.
+His enemy: Josef Armin, “a very dangerous man,” with a dastardly plan to give everyone the sads.

 1. Satan, Bite the Dust